Decoder Tuning: Efficient Language Understanding as Decoding: Experiments

 \subsection{Efficiency Comparison}

 Despite the superior performance, another major advantage of DecT is its high efficiency.
-In Figure~\ref{fig:eff}, we plot average accuracy versus training time for each method under different shots ($\{1, 4, 16, 64, 256\}$-shot for DecT, $\{1, 4, 16\}$-shot for BBT, BBTv2 and RLPrompt, 0-shot for Prompt and ICL).
-We also provide detailed statistics of training time, query numbers, and parameter numbers in Table~\ref{tab:eff}.
-We can clearly see that DecT can be optimized quickly and only requires one model query per training sample, \textbf{which is about $10^3\times$faster and queries $10^4\times$fewer than most prompt optimization methods}.
+In Figure~\ref{fig:eff}, we plot average accuracy versus training time for each method under different shots.
+We also provide detailed statistics of training time, query numbers, and parameter numbers for 16-shot experiments in Table~\ref{tab:eff}.

+From Figure~\ref{fig:eff} and Table~\ref{tab:eff}, we clearly see that DecT can be optimized quickly and only requires one model query per training sample, \textbf{which is about $200\times$faster and queries $10\times$fewer than all prompt optimization methods}.
 For BBT, BBTv2, and RLPrompt, users have to query the model near $10^4$ times and spend several hours for sufficient optimization even in the few-shot scenario.
 When the inference API is not for free such as OpenAI API~\footnote{\url{https://openai.com/api/}}, using these methods would be expensive, and this further burdens their usage in the scenarios of rich data and large models.

 In terms of tunable parameters, DecT demands 130K additional parameters for the linear projection layer, which is less than $0.04\%$ of RoBERTa$_{\texttt{LARGE}}$ (355M) that largely saves storage space.
+Although some other methods (BBT, BBTv2 and PromptBoosting) require fewer parameters, DecT is much easier to optimize.